 "Yeah, but I wonder how far I could actually go…"

 The clock started at 6am on 16th June 2018 when Jenny rode out from Berlin, not stopping until she had cycled 18,000 miles across four continents.
-She traveled east through 14 countries - Germany, Poland, Latvia, Lithuania, Russia, Mongolia, China, Australia, New Zealand, Canada, US, Portugal, Spain and France - took four flights, one boat and consumed over 660,000 calories!
+She traveled east through 16 countries - Germany, Poland, Latvia, Lithuania, Russia, Mongolia, China, Australia, New Zealand, Canada, US, Portugal, Spain, France, Belgium and Holland - took four flights, one boat and consumed over 660,000 calories!

 This was a self-supported ride, so Jenny's rules were: